johnalison/WorkingPhilosophy/Lists.md

 - Is this one of the unnecessary things?
 - Does this need to be said?"
 - What is the little improvement that can be done right away that will make things better?
+- Are you thinking without realizing that your thinking?

 # People I look up to (North stars)

 - Charlie Munger: Mental models / latice work of ideas to answer why.
 Irreverent / Funny / To the point/ focuses on what he knows well.